Cleethorpes: Religion

 The parish church is St Peter's, built in 1866.
+Holy Trinity and St Mary the Virgin Church in Old Clee is the oldest building (built 950 AD) in the Grimsby area.

-Other churches are St Francis of Assisi on Sandringham Road, and Holy Trinity and St Mary's Church in Old Clee, the oldest building (built 950 AD) in Grimsby.
-Christ Church of Cleethorpes, near Machray Place, is also one of the larger parishes.
+Other Anglican churches are St Francis of Assisi on Sandringham Road, and Christ Church on Grimsby Road.
+There is a Roman Catholic church, Corpus Christi, also on Grimsby Road, a Baptist church and a Methodist church.

-Sport
+Sport and leisure

-Cleethorpes is home to Blundell Park, the home ground of the football team, Grimsby Town, one of few English League clubs with a town or city name to have their home ground in a different community.
+Cleethorpes is home to Blundell Park, the home ground of Grimsby Town; they are one of few English League clubs with a town or city name to have their home ground in a different community.

 There is an athletics club and Cleethorpes Rugby Union Football Club who play in the Midlands 4 East (NE).

 Cleethorpes cricket ground, known as Cleethorpes Sports Ground, is located on Chichester Road.
 It hosts professional games such as the 20/20 cup and various county games played by Lincolnshire County Cricket Club, and the Vagabonds cricket team.

 Cleethorpes Town F.C. play in the Northern Premier League - South East Division.
 Their home matches are played at the Linden Homes Club, Clee Road, Grimsby.

-Leisure/other sports

 The old Cleethorpes bathing pool was demolished and replaced in the eighties with a modern leisure centre.
 Facilities include a large indoor wave pool, badminton and squash courts, a gym and sports hall.
 The local badminton club meets here.